mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 If a users account does not have the flag _"Do not require Kerberos pre-authentication"_ in _UserAccountControl_ settings which means kerberos preauth is disabled, it is possible to grab users AS-REP and brute-force it offline.

+This configuration is also enabled on the User Object and is often seen on accounts that are used on Linux Systems.

+> **OPSEC Notes**: Same as Kerberoasting don't run `asreproast` by itself as this will roast every account in the domain with pre-authentication not set.

 ### Users with No-Preauth set

 We need to enumerate accounts with Kerberos Preauth disabled: